ltgoslo/Definition-generation-for-LSCD/README.md

 python eval_all.py
 ```

-This will create src/analysis/result.txt with Spearmal correlation scores and p-values for all methods.
+This will create src/analysis/result.txt with Spearman correlation scores and p-values for all methods.
 Insignificant correlations will be highlighted.

 ## Reproducing Figure 1